Setup

 - Release:

-g++ main.cpp -lpthread -lboost_system
+g++ main.cpp -lpthread -lboost_system. - Debug:

-g++ main.cpp -ggdb -lpthread -lboost_system -DCROW_ENABLE_DEBUG
+g++ main.cpp -ggdb -lpthread -lboost_system -DCROW_ENABLE_DEBUG. - SSL:

-g++ main.cpp -lssl -lcrypto -lpthread -lboost_system -DCROW_ENABLE_SSL
+g++ main.cpp -lssl -lcrypto -lpthread -lboost_system -DCROW_ENABLE_SSL.

 Clang